How to Fix Black Friend List Bug on Steam?

 1. Right-click on Steam’s desktop icon and select Open file location.

-3. Now type cmd in the Start menu.
+3. Type cmd in the Start menu.

 "C:\Program Files (x86)\Steam\bin\SteamService.exe" /repair